Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Organization & Architecture/🧝🏻‍♀️ von Neumann Based Microarchitecture/Memory/Memory.md

 1. **Tertiary memory** includes things such as **optical jukeboxes** and **tape libraries**, which are typically under robotic control (a robotic arm mounts and dismounts the tapes and disks).
 It is used for enterprise storage in large systems and networks and is not something an average computer user sees often.
 These devices typically have nonuniform access times, as the time to retrieve data depends on whether the device is mounted.

+> An **optical jukebox** (光碟柜) is a robotic data storage device that can automatically load and unload **optical discs**, such as [Compact Disc](Compact_Disc.html "Compact Disc"), [DVD](DVD.html "DVD"), [Ultra Density Optical](Ultra_Density_Optical.html "Ultra Density Optical") or [Blu-ray disc](Blu-ray_disc.html "Blu-ray disc") and can provide terabytes (TB) and petabytes (PB) of tertiary storage.
+The devices are often called optical disk libraries, robotic drives, or autochangers.
+Jukebox devices may have up to 2,000 slots for disks, and usually have a picking device that traverses the slots and drives.
+The arrangement of the slots and picking devices affects performance, depending on the space between a disk and the picking device.
+Seek times and transfer rates vary depending upon the optical technology.

+> In computer storage, a **tape library** (磁带柜), sometimes called a **tape silo**, **tape robot** or **tape jukebox**, is a storage device which contains one or more tape drives, a number of slots to hold tape cartridges, a barcode reader to identify tape cartridges and an automated method for loading tapes (a robot).

-2. ==**Off-line storage** includes those devices that are connected, loaded with data, and then disconnected from the system, such as floppy disks, flash memory devices, optical disks, and even removable hard drives.== By using such a hierarchical scheme, one can improve the effective access speed of the memory, using only a small number of fast (and expensive) chips.
+3. ==**Off-line storage** includes those devices that are connected, loaded with data, and then disconnected from the system, such as floppy disks, flash memory devices, optical disks, and even removable hard drives.== By using such a hierarchical scheme, one can improve the effective access speed of the memory, using only a small number of fast (and expensive) chips.
 This allows designers to create a computer with acceptable performance at a reasonable cost.

 ### Hierarchical Memory Performance Metrix